Get Set 4 Success Ltd Proudly Announce

 **The registration vehicle will be on the Promenade North Side (to your right as you face the Sandcastle Waterpark)

-Time TBC: Swimmers take the tram to the start at North Pier.
-Each swimmer will be checked in upon boarding the tram outside the Sandcastle.
+Time TBC: Swimmers (Group One to assemble) and take the tram (approx TBC) to the start at North Pier.
+Each swimmer will be checked in upon boarding the tram, which will be stationed at the Pleasure Beach loop (left as you face the Sandcastle Water Park).

 There will be a TEN and FIVE minute warning signal for the start of the event.
 Please note you MUST be wearing your Blackpool Pier Swim Cap (provided and numbered) and a safer swimmer/tow float in order to begin your swim.
 Anyone not wearing this equipment will not be allowed to enter the water.